 - (a) During the first 335 days of any fiscal year: - (1) The First Selectman and Finance Director may transfer unexpended and unencumbered balances of any appropriations within a department to another appropriation for the same department, which shall not exceed the sum of \$50,000.00.
-All transfers within a department that exceed the sum of \$50,000.00 shall require the approval of the Board of Finance. - (2) Upon the request of the Board of Selectman, the Board of Finance may transfer any unencumbered appropriation, balance or portion thereof from one department to another, which shall not exceed the sum of \$200,000.00.
-When transfers between departments are proposed which exceed \$200,000.00, the proposed transfers require a recommendation by the Board of Finance and the approval of the Legislative Council.
-The Legislative Council shall not consider such proposed transfers unless accompanied by a recommendation from the Board of Finance or unless the Board of Finance shall have failed to make such a recommendation within fifteen (15) days after notification by the First Selectman of the action taken by the Board of Selectmen. - (3) All appropriations or transfers from a contingency account require a recommendation by the Board of Finance and the approval of the Legislative Council. - (b) After the first 335 days, upon request of the Finance Director, the Board of Finance shall have the power to transfer, without limitation, the unexpended and unencumbered balances of any appropriation for one department to an appropriation for another department with the approval of the Legislative Council. - (c) Nothing contained in Section 7-20 of this Charter shall affect any appropriation contained in, or transfers within, the budget of the Board of Education.
+All transfers within a department that exceed the sum of \$50,000.00 shall require the approval of the Legislative Council. - (2) Upon the request of the Board of Selectman, the Legislative Council may transfer any unencumbered appropriation, balance or portion thereof from one department to another. - (3) All appropriations or transfers from a contingency account require the approval of the Legislative Council. - (b) After the first 335 days, upon request of the Finance Director, the Legislative Council shall have the power to transfer, without limitation, the unexpended and unencumbered balances of any appropriation for one department to an appropriation for another department.. - (c) Nothing contained in Section 7-20 of this Charter shall affect any appropriation contained in, or transfers within, the budget of the Board of Education.